Norviah/sheets/README.md

 sheets({ id: '13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4' }, { id:  '1BjqVeqIrfEezvyrWLUrwMjmK_UbY2LXkZ12mttamTtk' });

 // To change the directory that converted JSON files will be stored, pass in
-// a value for 'data' in the 'options' object: sheets({ id: '13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4' }, { id:  '1BjqVeqIrfEezvyrWLUrwMjmK_UbY2LXkZ12mttamTtk' }, { data: '/User/norviah/Desktop' });
+// a value for 'dir' in the 'options' object: sheets({ id: '13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4' }, { id:  '1BjqVeqIrfEezvyrWLUrwMjmK_UbY2LXkZ12mttamTtk' }, { dir: '/User/norviah/Desktop' });

-// If wanted, you can provide a 'data' value in each spreadsheet, and the JSON
+// If wanted, you can provide a 'dir' value in each spreadsheet, and the JSON
-// files for that specific spreadsheet, will be saved in that directory. sheets({ id: '13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4', data: '/Users/norviah/Documents' }, { id:  '1BjqVeqIrfEezvyrWLUrwMjmK_UbY2LXkZ12mttamTtk' }, { data: '/User/norviah/Desktop' });
+// files for that specific spreadsheet, will be saved in that directory. sheets({ id: '13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4', dir: '/Users/norviah/Documents' }, { id:  '1BjqVeqIrfEezvyrWLUrwMjmK_UbY2LXkZ12mttamTtk' }, { dir: '/User/norviah/Desktop' });

-// Note that if a directory does not exist, sheets will recursively create it.
+// Note that if a directory does not exist, it will be created recursively.

 ```